 What is your advice to students entering the profession?

 Experiment.
-Spend a lot of time putting your finger into every pie until you are very sure that this is what will give you the maximum satisfaction.
-A lot of dedication and commitment is needed to become a professional.
-It is always an uphill task, even when you have made a name for yourself.
-Doing anything creative always gives endless satisfaction and a sense of achievement if others also feel the same way about your work.
+Spend a lot of time putting your finger into every pie until you are sure that this is what will give you maximum satisfaction.
+Dedication and commitment is needed to become a professional.
+Doing anything creative always gives endless satisfaction.

 Saturday, April 18, 1992